World Match Racing Tour Has ‘Magnet’ Effect On Rapid Growth of The Sport in North America

 “It is clear that the primary pathway to the WMRT is climbing the ISAF ranking list.
 To help North American sailors do that, we are working hard on installing as many graded events as possible in the North American region.”

-But it’s a long road: currently there are only four US skippers in the top 50 on the ranking list, and they are scattered from 27th to 49th.
+But its a long road: currently there are only four US skippers in the top 50 on the ranking list, and they are scattered from 27th to 49th.

 Buckley says while steps are being taken to get more people into international match racing, it is nothing compared to the likes of New Zealand and Australia.